Brody-Lab/adrian_striatum_analysis/README.md

   Within this top-level directory, the datafiles for each sessions, which contain the actual spike times and behavioral data, are located in `cells/[recording_name]/[recording_name]_Cells.mat`.

 #### Datafile format
-Each datafile (sometimes called a "Cells" file) is a Matlab structure with a large number of fields providing information about the spiking and behavioral data of the recordings session:
+Each datafile (sometimes called a "Cells" file) is a Matlab structure with a large number of fields providing information about the spiking and behavioral data of the recordings session.
+Each cells file is defined by a unique identifier called its "recording_name" which usually takes the form [ratname]_[YYYY]_[MM]_[DD].
+When multiple sessions were acquired from the same rat on the same day (for example when two probes were recorded simultaneously) then an additional suffix is added to the recording name.
+To load in a specific cells file, you can run `cells_file = load_cells_file(recording_name)`.
-###### _Some key fields include:_
+###### _Some key fields in a cells file include:_
 - __spike_time_s__ : a structure with fields for each task event (i.e. cpoke_in, cpoke_out, left_clicks, etc.), specifying the spike times for each trial and cell, in units of seconds relative to the task event
 - __Trials__ : a structure with information about the task and behavior on each of the N trials.
 Key fields include:
   - *stateTimes* : a structure with fields of length N for each task event, giving the times according to the BControl clock, when they occurred on each trial.